NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 Information found at microsoft: https://azure.microsoft.com/en-us/products/devops

-In short this means that Azure DevOps features widen possibilities where the development team can plan, collaborate, build, test and deploy - all within one system.
+In short this means that Azure DevOps features a wide range of possibilities where the development team can plan, collaborate, build, test and deploy - all within one system.
 Microsoft also added power point to the DevOps system for better storyboarding in the planning stage.

 In comparison GitHub has similar features, but not as developed yet.

 ## Strengths

 The Azure DevOps system is a strong choice for a company and/ or developer due to it's features.
-When setting up the system you get everything within one system instead of having to work with many different ones.
-Azure DevOps gives you a system containing both the repo, planning boards, timelines and the possiblity to deploy.
+When setting up the system the developer get everything within one system instead of having to work with many different apps and software pages.
+Azure DevOps gives you a system containing; repo, planning boards, timelines and the possiblity to deploy.

-#### Some mentioned strengths when researched:
+##### Some mentioned strengths when researched:

 - Good user management system.
 - Extention possibilities.